GPCRmd/simulation_pipeline/autosubmit/README.txt

 			EM (Electron microscopy)
 			OTH (Other)

-	4. "isgpcr" : true/false wether this protein is or not a GPCR
+	4. "prot_type" : What type of protein this entry contains (unrequired if protein has uniprotkbac)
+		GPCR: G Protein-Coupled Receptor
+		GPROT: G protein subunit
+		BARR: Arrestin subunit
+		PEP: Peptide ligand
+		OTH: Other
 	5. "organism_id" : Uniprot ID of this protein's organism (unrequired if protein has uniprotkbac)
 	6. "organism" : Uniprot name of this protein's organism (unrequired if protein has uniprotkbac)
 	7. "name" : Name of the protein (unrequired if protein has uniprotkbac)